PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 ## Introduction

-In recent years, microservices have become increasingly popular - this is for good reason.
+In recent years, microservices and distributed systems have become increasingly popular.

 Not only does breaking a system into small independent processes suit a single-threaded event-loop platform such as Node, but there can be significant advantages in